PScherling/WSUS-Reporting-Toolkit/CONTRIBUTING.md

-# Contributing to psc_wsusreporting
+# Contributing to WSUS-Reporting-Toolkit

-Welcome, and thank you for your interest in contributing to psc_wsusreporting!
+Welcome, and thank you for your interest in contributing to WSUS-Reporting-Toolkit!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.